philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

   After having resolved a _AAAA_ record, it is trying to open an IPv6 socket, even when the IPv6 stack is disabled.
   As socket creation failure is not expected, an internal server error is sent back to the client.

-- Some resolvers ignore address families for which no default route exists or where the default-route is pointing to unsupported/ignored device.
+- Some resolvers ignore address families for which no default route exists or where the default-route is pointing to an unsupported/ignored device.
   This becomes cumbersome especially in split-VPN use cases, e.g. when trying to contact IPv6-only endpoints via the VPN while having IPv4-only Internet connectivity.

 ## Input Validation and Output Rendering